apache/parquet-format/CONTRIBUTING.md

 Note: This section applies to actual functional changes to the specification.
-Fixing typos, grammar, and clarifying concepts that would not change the semantics of the specification can be done as long a comitter feels comfortable to merge them.
+Fixing typos, grammar, and clarifying concepts that would not change the semantics of the specification can be done as long as a committer feels comfortable to merge them.
 When in doubt starting a discussion on the dev mailing list is encouraged.